-Recently, someone reached out to us to try to figure out what to do with her Easter ducks.
+Recently, someone reached out to us to try to figure out what to do with her Easter ducklings who had grown into adult ducks.
 We promised to anonymize her name/info, but what follows below is a close-to-verbatim copy and paste of our email exchange.
 We wanted to share this conversation with you just in case you’re in the same predicament with tens of thousands of other people across the country: you need to find a new home for your ducks.

 Email from Jane Doe:

 I purchased two pekin ducks for my daughter for Easter.
 Admittedly it was an impulse purchase.
 I am not able to have animals where I live – so they have been in hiding in the back yard in a small pen.
 I can’t stand the thought of someone taking them to eat and I will not put them out in the wild because they can’t fly.
 They are beautiful ducks that hang together and love our company.
 I’m sick to my stomach.
 I found your farm.
 I’d drive the 10 hours to get to your farm if you will take them.
 We live in [city].
 I will even donate to support them.

 Yours is a very familiar story and we really wish people/companies would stop selling ducks at Easter time because many (perhaps most?) suffer a terrible death as a result.
 Unlike you, most people don’t care enough to try to re-home their ducks, and instead opt to dump them at a nearby pond.
 Since domesticated ducks are basically defenseless, flightless, and clueless about how to survive/eat in the wild, almost all of these released birds will be dead in 1-7 days due to predation, starvation, or injury.